This guide to Amsterdam Centraal train station explains what to look out for when departing and arriving in the city by train.

 You'll see canal boats and bridges and typical examples of Dutch architecture.

-The seven things worth knowing about the main railway station in central Amsterdam:
+The nine things worth knowing about the main railway station in central Amsterdam are:

 (1) The entrances/exits at Amsterdam Centraal are at street level, but the sporen (platforms/tracks) used by the trains are at an upper level.

-(2) These sporen (platforms/tracks) which the trains depart from are exceptionally long and are divided into 'a' and 'b' sections.
+(2) These sporen (platforms/tracks) which the trains depart from are exceptionally long and all except platform 1 are divided into 'a' and 'b' sections.

-All trains depart from a specific section of these sporen (platforms/tracks) - on the departure screens you will see '6a' and '9b' etc.
+All trains, except the Eurostars, depart from a specific section of these sporen (platforms/tracks) - on the departure screens you will see '6a' and '9b' etc.

-There also two new passageways; the IJ passage and the Amstel passage which run beneath the railway lines, but DON'T give access to the trains.
+(5) There is also the IJ passage which run beneath the railway lines, but doesn't give access to the trains,

 Cologne = Koeln